jsenv/core/docs/launcher/launcher.md

 # launcher

-A launcher is a function capable to launch a platform to execute a file.<br />
+A launcher is a function capable to launch a runtime environment to execute a file.<br />
-You can use them to tell on which platform to execute a file.<br />
+You can use them to tell on which runtime to execute a file.<br />

 For instance the following code would execute `/Users/you/directory/index.js` on chromium.